ProseMirror/website/pages/examples/upload/index.md

-Since the upload might take a moment, and the user might make more changes while waiting for it, the placeholder should move along with its context as the document is edited, and when the the final image is inserted, it should be put where the placeholder has ended up by that time.
+Since the upload might take a moment, and the user might make more changes while waiting for it, the placeholder should move along with its context as the document is edited, and when the final image is inserted, it should be put where the placeholder has ended up by that time.